 Although not a definitive study by any means, the point here is clear: there are those who claim the exact opposite of Rav Yitzhak ben Yedaiah, that if there is a decrease in sensation, there could be an increase in overall sexual satisfaction.

 When it comes to the issue of how many children actually die from circumcision, Shteyngart’s numbers may be a bit skewed.
 On a statistical level, the exact figure isn’t known because there’s a lot of conflicting data.
 Just as there are studies reporting that there are two deaths in every million boys circumcised per year, there are also studies which report zero deaths in 100,000 boys circumcised per year.
 According to this evidence alone, it would seem like the verdict is still out.
 But on a practical level, the numbers seem much clearer.
-Although this is anecdotal, I have spent my career mining the news for stories about Brit Milah.
-In my entire career, there has never been a single story of an infant’s death due to circumcision.
-If a baby had died from the procedure it would certainly have made headlines.
+Although this is anecdotal, I have spent my career mining the news for stories about circumcision.
+In my entire career, there has never been a single story of an infant’s death due to Brit Milah.
+If a baby had died from the rite it would certainly have made headlines.